Euphorbia Species & Cultivars:

 I have identified a couple of wildflowers in the genus on the farm and have experience with several succulents in the genus as well.
 You can click on the plant names under the photos to go to their own pages.

-If you have any comments, questions or suggestions, I would like to hear from you.
-You can leave a comment about the error or email me at thebelmontrooster@yahoo.com.
+If you have any comments, questions, or suggestions, I would like to hear from you.
+You can leave a comment about an error or email me at thebelmontrooster@yahoo.com.

 FOR FURTHER READING: